Skip to content

 This is the prerequisite for make e2e-prometheus (see CI / e2e-prometheus job for the workflow).
 For the kind UI walkthrough — port-forward, default Grafana credentials, the bundled Keystone Operator dashboard, and a Prometheus targets sanity-check — see Extended Quick Start — Step 4c.

 Posture summary.
 Reviewers checking new kind-only opt-ins should treat this entry as a parallel of the Chaos Mesh (kind-only opt-in) example above: the production omission is explicit, the opt-in flag has a single documented name (WITH_PROMETHEUS), and the kind overlay is self-contained under deploy/kind/prometheus/ so the production kustomization root is untouched.
-The document-intentional-environment-divergence-in-overlays review pattern's CC-0100 follow-up section catalogues the full surface area.
+The document-intentional-environment-divergence-in-overlays review pattern catalogues the full surface area.